-Professional Engineers Ontario regulates the practice of professional engineering and governs those individuals and organizations that PEO licenses in order "that the public interest may be served and protected".
+PEO regulates the practice of professional engineering and governs those individuals and organizations that it licenses in order "that the public interest may be served and protected."
 PEO is also mandated to carry out the following additional objects under the Act:

-- 1. establish, maintain and develop standards of knowledge and skill; - 2. establish, maintain and develop standards of qualification and standards of practice for the practice of professional engineering; - 3. establish, maintain and develop standards of professional ethics; and - promote public awareness of the role of PEO.
+- 1. Establish, maintain and develop standards of knowledge and skill; - 2.
+Establish, maintain and develop standards of qualification and standards of practice for the practice of professional engineering; - 3.
+Establish, maintain and develop standards of professional ethics; and - 4.
+Promote public awareness of the role of PEO.